dabingrosewood/MasterThesisProj/README.md

 # Benchmark for Grammatical Evolution(GE) system
-This project is the thesis project for my master degrees at Leiden University, which is supervised by Prof. Dr. Thomas bäck and Dr. H. Wang.
+This project is the thesis project for my master degrees at Leiden University, which is supervised by Prof. Dr. Thomas bäck and Dr. H. Wang @Leiden University.

 The general aim of this project is to provide a pipeline which can customize problems to build a benchmark to compare different GE and GE-variant systems.
 Every GE system asks for several 'hyper-parameter' to manage the evolving process in the GE system.
 In order to compare the peak performance for different GE systems, here we use MIP-EGO method to do the hyper-parameter tuning.
 This module will find the best-suited hyper-parameter setting for each GE system.